 Awesome Optical Illusion DIY Costume

 I wasn’t to sure what I wanted to dress up as.
-Because of my situation I didn’t have much choice except for a womens costume with a stomach showing.
+Because of my situation I didn’t have much choice except for a pregnant womens costume with a stomach showing.
 My sister helped me with this costume.

 I just found an old black shirt, painted my favorite number on the front and back, bought sweat pants to match, got high white socks and painted a stripe up the sides. wore my black shoes and put my hair in pigtails.
 My nephew played ball so the bat came in handy!

 My sister painted a baseball on my tummy and of course I wanted my soon to be son’s name on it so she put his name and #1.
 I was so happy with my costume I got lots of compliments!

 It took about 45 minutes total to put my costume together!

 I made the hat out of a laundry basket covered with poster board and a sash.
 If you look carefully you can see tiny eye holes.
 I wore a button down cotton sweater on my hips- filled the arms with stuffing and added gloves in place of my hands (my real arms were in the hat!).
 This womens costume took maybe an hour to make!